-The Corporation of Boston College is responsible, under the financial memorandum and the requirements of the Further & Higher Education Act 1992, subsequent legislation and related regulations and guidance, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
-The Corporation of Boston College is also responsible for preparing the Governing body's Statement of Regularity, Propriety and Compliance.
+The Corporation of Boston College is responsible, under the grant funding agreements and contracts with the ESFA and the requirements of the Further & Higher Education Act 1992, subsequent legislation and related regulations and guidance, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+The corporation of Boston College is also responsible for preparing the Governing Body's Statement of Regularity, Propriety and Compliance.